IBMStockTrader/trade-history/README.md

 Microservice that keeps a detailed history of all stock trades

 ### Configuration
-Before building, make sure you setup your environment variables in your server.env file.
+If you wish to build locally,  setup up your environment variables in your server.env file.
 ```
 TOPIC="..."
 BOOTSTRAP_SERVER="..."